 At YMUN, each delegate will take part in a simulation of the United Nations or another international body and gain better insight into the subtleties of international affairs.

 The wide range of YMUN committees will address pressing issues of global importance and provide original, compelling, and pertinent topics to suit each student’s interests.
-YMUN has five types of committees: General Assembly (GA), Economic and Social Council (ECOSOC), Regional Bodies, Specialized Committees, and the International Court of Justice.
-Click each committee below to read more about the topic areas our Chairs have planned for YMUN XLIII.
+YMUN has five types of committees: General Assembly (GA), Economic and Social Council (ECOSOC), Regional Bodies, Specialized Committees, and Crisis.
+Click each committee below to read more about the topic areas our Chairs have planned for YMUN XLIV.

 International court of justice

-YMUN XLIV will feature our inaugural International Court of Justice.
+YMUN XLIV will feature the International Court of Justice.
 In this unique judicial body, delegates will get the chance to debate a real contentious case in the ICJ and will serve as either advocates or judges.
 This committee will be assembled through applications.
-Applications can be found under "Registration" on the "Form, Applications, and Documents" page of the website.

 New Delegate Committee

-In line with our mission to educate, YMUN XLIII will offer a New Delegate Committee, UNICEF, for delegates who have just entered the world of MUN.
+In line with our mission to educate, YMUN XLIV will offer a New Delegate Committee, UNICEF, for delegates who have just entered the world of MUN.
 With a focus on optimizing learning outcomes, the New Delegate Committee will equip delegates with the skills to succeed in future committees in a challenging and fun environment.
-Applications can be found on the "Form, Applications, and Documents" page of the website.

 United Nations Security Council